 Are all popular calisthenics legends natural?

-Some are but not all.
-Many popular calisthenics masters have obvious cases of gynecomastia.
-One of the them is Hannibal For King.
+Many popular calisthenics masters have/had obvious gynecomastia.
+One of them is Hannibal For King.
 You do not get gynecomastia at 35+ years of age when you are 5-8% body fat just like that.

 What about legs?